Philadelphia Birth Injury Lawyer

 Discovering that you or your child has suffered a birth injury can be devastating.
 A Philadelphia Birth Injury Lawyer understands the magnitude of these types of cases and the importance of finding answers and pursuing accountability.
 They will also have a thorough understanding of the medical malpractice laws related to your case and the resources to conduct a thorough investigation.
 An attorney will help ensure you have a solid claim and will not back down against a medical provider’s insurance company or team of attorneys until you recover the compensation you are warranted.

-As stated, a birth injury occurs during the birthing process and are often the result of a trauma during the delivery process.
+A birth injury occurs during the birthing process and is often the result of a trauma during the delivery process.
 Birth injuries can vary from minor injuries to long term medical conditions that require lengthy hospital stays and overall lifetime care.
 These injuries can result from medical malpractice and some of the most common types of birth injuries are:

 - Untimely C-sections

 - Misused forceps during delivery